 If you can't agree with the

-airline about how much you should be reimbursed, then your best
+airline about how much you should be reimbursed, there are two

-recourse is to take your claim to your local Small Claims Court.
+recourse is to file a claim with your local Small Claims Court.

 The Small Claims Court will